Manssizz/CendrawasihLeech/README.md

 log - Check logs.
 status - Get download/upload process status.
-stop - Stop single process command archive - Leech and upload to Telegram and upload as archive file. tarsync - Compress folder/file and upload to Drive. extract - Extract file and upload to telegram. untarsync - Extract file and upload to Drive.
+stop - Stop single process command archive - Leech and upload as archive file on Telegram. tarsync - Compress folder/file and upload to Drive. extract - Extract file and upload to telegram. untarsync - Extract file and upload to Drive.